Skip to main content

 The Town of Tonawanda has been a Tree City USA for 15 years and has won the National Arbor Day Foundation Growth award for five years.
 The Forestry Division of the Tonawanda Highway Department is responsible for planting and maintaining 31,000 trees in the public rights of way, pruning and removing dead trees that are endangering public health or property, and identifying the sites where there are few trees and planting new trees.

-The Town of Tonawanda will expand their tree nursery and develop a comprehensive planting and maintenance program for street trees and park trees within the disadvantaged communities.
+The Town of Tonawanda will expand their tree nursery and develop a comprehensive planting and maintenance program for street trees and park trees.
 In addition, they will reach out through existing partnerships to various school and community groups to host at least one planting and tree maintenance workshop per year.

 Support for this project is provided by the U.S. Forest Service.
 Funding for this project provided by the Inflation Reduction Act and the USDA Forest Service, Urban and Community Forestry Program.